Project 1 hosted by the Rajewsky lab at the MDC, Berlin, Germany

 Single cell circRNA expression analysis by total RNA sequencing

 Objectives: From our single molecule imaging data (unpublished) we have noticed that CDR1as, one of the most well-known circRNAs, has variable expression across cells.
 At any point in time, some cells are devoid of CDR1as molecules while others express many.
 This observation makes it interesting to investigate circRNA expression in single cells.
-We have recently successfully set up“Drop-Seq” in our lab, a microfluidics based method that allows sequencing of substantial parts of the individual transcriptome of thousands of cells in little time.
+We have recently successfully set up “Drop-Seq” in our lab, a microfluidics based method that allows sequencing of substantial parts of the individual transcriptome of thousands of cells in little time.
+The ESR project will be focused on adapting the Macosko method towards total RNA sequencing.
 For this purpose, ribosomal RNA must be either depleted or omitted.
 Several strategies will be tried to achieve this task.
 Moreover, circRNAs in the brain usually have highly specific expression patterns.
-Quantifying circRNAs expression in neuronal cells from primary tissues would therefore benefit from single cell analysis (WP4).
+Quantifying circRNAs expression in neuronal cells from primary tissues would therefore benefit from single cell analysis.

 Expected Results: Development of a method for total RNA sequencing in single cells that allows circRNA quantification.
 If successful, this would open up many exciting possibilities, which are important beyond circRNAs.
 For example, many lincRNAs are not polyadenylated and can only be quantified via total RNA sequencing.
 The developed methods would be for obvious reasons of merit to the entire ETN consortium and could also be commercialized.